Mahery19/Network_Scanner/README.md

 # Network Scanner

-A Python-based network scanner that checks the availability of devices on a specified IP range.
-This tool pings each IP in a given subnet and displays the IPs of active devices.
+A Python-based network scanner that checks the availability of devices on a specified IP range, resolves their hostnames, and scans common ports for open connections.

 ## Features
-- Scans a specified IP range or subnet for active devices.
+- **Network Scanning**: Scans a specified network or subnet for active devices.
-- Displays IP addresses of devices that are online.
-- Multithreaded scanning for faster results.
+- **Hostname Resolution**: Resolves hostnames for active IP addresses using reverse DNS and DNS resolver.
+- **Port Scanning**: Scans common ports (SSH, HTTP, HTTPS, etc.) to check if they are open.
+- **Multithreaded**: Uses multithreading to speed up the scanning process.
+- **Error Handling**: Handles invalid inputs and network errors gracefully.
+- **Result Export**: Saves scan results to a file (`scan_results.txt`) in JSON format.

 ## Prerequisites
-- Python 3.x installed on your system.
+- Python 3.x
+- Required Python libraries are listed in `requirements.txt`.

 ## Setup and Installation